 Two very different structures in a delightful setting, with a nearby ancient orchard.
 (For sources, see end of page.)

 This is a classic example of an 18th century hump back canal bridge, and the nearby oak tree is of much the same age.
-On one corner of the bridge is a metal strip showing grooves cut by passing horse boat tow-ropes.
+On one corner of the bridge is a metal strip showing grooves cut by the tow ropes of passing horse-drawn barges.

 Its current name is that applied to any private bridge that had to be provided by a canal company to allow an occupier to access any part of his land cut off by a canal.
 In this case, the bridge linked fields associated with Parklands, a big house at the top of the hill.
-Curiously in 1836, the Stroudwater Company agreed that the land owner could replace the brick structure with a wooden swing bridge, but fortunately he never did, and so we can still appreciate the bridge and its setting today.
+Curiously there have been three proposals to replace the bridge, but fortunately none were carried through.
+For more about the bridge and about the Parklands Estate, visit Occupation Bridge and Parklands House and Farm.

 The original pipe across the canal was part of a desperate attempt to increase Britain's oil storage and transport facilities in the early years of the Second World War.
 It was part of the North/South pipeline constructed in 1941-42 to link Stanlow in Cheshire with Avonmouth, from where an earlier pipeline connected to a depot on the Thames near Weybridge.